 By the time it has reached senior year, the majority of applicants will have already taken the SAT or ACT to send to colleges.
 However, schools have begun to require their applicants to take SAT subject tests to supplement these test scores.

 While some schools will only require the main exams, it has become more and more logical for most applicants to take at least two subject tests before finalizing their applications.
-Especially for students who want to go into fields such as Math or Engineering, a SAT subject test in a related topic is heavily considered in admissions.
-Regardless if mandatory or optional, applicants should feel compelled to try and take subject tests as it opens up more college options and also shows a better understanding of specific subjects.
+Especially for students who want to go into fields such as Math or Engineering!
+An SAT subject test in a related topic is heavily considered in admissions.
+Regardless if mandatory or optional, applicants should feel compelled to try and take subject tests.
+Doing so opens up more college options and also shows a better understanding of specific subjects.

-For applicants who don’t know yet what exactly what they want to do, there are subject tests that will cover a wide variety of relatable topics, namely the Math II subject test.
-The Math II subject test covers topics all the way up to trigonometric functions and is the one of the most popular subject tests among applicants.
-Although challenging, Math II allows for calculators to be used on the test and test takers can get one or two questions wrong while still getting a perfect score.
+For applicants who don’t know yet what exactly what they want to do?
+Don’t worry; there are subject tests that will cover a wide variety of relatable topics.
+Namely, the Math II subject test.
+The Math II subject test covers topics all the way up to trigonometric functions.
+It is the one of the most popular subject tests among applicants.
+Although challenging, Math II allows for calculators on the test, and test takers can get one or two questions wrong while still getting a perfect score.

 With more applicants than ever applying to colleges, there needs to more differentiators in place to be able to distinguish applicants apart from each other.
 This is where SAT subject tests come into play.
 They provide not only another statistic that applicants can utilize to their advantage, but they can show a demonstrated interest in specific programs they want to get into on their college lists.
 For applicants, these subjects are the final way to show that they are qualified for the school and specific program that interests them.